ebenezermakinde/RetailMicroservice/README.md

 :ballot_box_with_check: Set up alerts
 Create alerts based on business and operations logic, here are some examples:

-no files received from 3rd party provider within 6hrs, disk usage is above 75%, error rate is above a certain threshold rate for 15mins, service is unhealthy,
+ 1. Disk usage is above 75%,
+ 2. Error rate is above a certain threshold rate for 15mins, service is unhealthy,

 Note: Finding the right value for a threshold sometimes takes time, and should be adjusted as you don’t want to be alerted too often as you’ll end up ignoring, or even worse missing alerts due to excessive noise.

 Think about what threshold is acceptable for your service and investigate why an alert was triggered, and if necessary adjust the threshold.